Content on this page was generated by AI and has not been manually reviewed.

 What happens to the owner’s roles and permissions after transfer?

 All owner-level permissions transfer to the new owner.
 The previous owner potentially loses owner rights but can still hold other roles if granted by the new owner.
-How to add a banner on discord server a step by step guide

 Is there a way to transfer ownership automatically if the owner leaves?